Background and Mission

 - Elaine Sisman `72, Anne Parson Bender Professor of Music, Columbia University

-- Rachel Solarsh `01, Executive Director and Relationship Manager, JP Morgan Private Bank
+- Rachel Solarsh `01, Managing Director and Market Director for New York, JPMorgan Private Bank

 - Andrew Ross Sorkin ’99, Anchor, CNBC